 Previously, Hayes has released her Danny Garcia produced ‘Live in NYC’ in 2013, her Mike Schlosser produced debut EP ‘Ain’t Nothin’ Like…’ in 2014 and her acclaimed 2016 EP ‘Goodbye Mister Nice Guy’ (“we couldn’t keep it off our charts” – Rachel Connell, CFMU FM).

-‘Piper & Carson’ reflects the couple’s last few years together, and it is an album that they encourage people to listen to start to finish.
-It comes complete with lyrics and a detailed booklet insert, which includes stunning images taken at the farm by renowned Toronto photographer Lisa MacIntosh.
-“Carson’s sister Leah did a drawing of us as two lil’ manatee merpeople, and we used the caricatures for the album cover.
-I would love ‘Piper & Carson’ to grab people with not only the music, but also with the total artistic package,” says Hayes.
+‘Piper & Carson’ reflects the couple’s last few years together, and it comes complete with lyrics and a detailed booklet insert, which includes stunning images taken at the farm by renowned Toronto photographer Lisa MacIntosh.
+“Carson’s sister Leah did a whimsical drawing of us as two lil’ manatee merpeople.
+I liked it so much, we used the caricatures for the album cover.
+I love when albums are a complete experience and I would like ‘Piper & Carson’ to grab people with not only the music, but also with the total artistic package,” says Hayes.

-Fashioned like a day’s cycle in nature, these tracks weave a seamless story of life and death, compassion, kindness, standing up for what one believes, action and honouring ancestors.
-‘Piper & Carson’ is dedicated in loving memory to Piper’s mother Maggie Thompson Hayes, who passed away suddenly almost one year ago on November 25, 2016.
+Fashioned like a flowing tide, these tracks weave a seamless story of life and death, compassion, kindness, standing up for what one believes, action and honouring ancestors.
+‘Piper & Carson’ is also dedicated in loving memory to Piper’s mother Maggie Thompson Hayes, who passed away suddenly one year ago on November 25, 2016.

 Send Piper an e-mail